 What Are the Digital Transformation Trends in Healthcare?

 We’re seeing the development, approval, and distribution of vaccines at rates thought to be impossible.
-But technology is making it happen.
+But technology digital transformation is making it happen.
 Mckinsey believes that the global biological revolution – biomolecules, biosystems, and bio machines “could address 45% of the global disease burden today”.
 Gene editing technology like CRISPR and cellular therapies repair and replace damaged cells, to treat conditions like chronic cardiovascular and heart disease.

 The potential for this revolution goes well beyond the healthcare industry.
 It will have a profound impact on agriculture, biodegradable materials such as plastics and fabrics, and the use of sustainable processes in energy generation and manufacturing.
 The application of these technologies could quickly create trillions of dollars in economic impact worldwide.